yaalyy/Unlock-NetEaseMusic/README.md

 ## How to run on Github (Need manual login at the first time to obtain cookie)

 1. Fork this repository (and star if you like it)
-2. In your own repository, enter your config json that should be in [`config.json`](./config.json "`config.json`") as the value of Github Action repository secrets `CONFIG`.
+2. In your own repository, enter your config json that should be filled in [`config.json`](./config.json "`config.json`") as the value of Github Action repository secrets named `CONFIG`, but **DO NOT** fill in the JSON file to expose cookies.
 3. Run Github Action `Unlock-NetEaseMusic` (It will run automatically every day.)

 ## How to run locally